 Procedure regarding additional financing contributions for Stuttgart 21

-At the end of 2016, in order to avoid risks under the statute of limitations, we initiated proceedings in the Stuttgart Administrative Court against the project partners seeking additional financing contributions on the basis of what is known as the negotiation clause (2019 Integrated Report).
-In late August/early September 2020, we received the rejoinders of the project partners.
-The Administrative Court gave us the opportunity to comment on the rejoinders by December 31, 2020.
-That deadline was extended to the end of February 2021.
-We assume that a date for the hearing before the Stuttgart Administrative Court will not take place before the second quarter of 2021.
+At the end of 2016, in order to avoid risks under the statute of limitations, we initiated proceedings in the Stuttgart Administrative Court against the project partners seeking additional financing contributions on the basis of what is known as the negotiation clause.
+We submitted our surrejoinder in June 2021, to which the defendants responded in a timely fashion in early 2022.

 Civil proceedings on infrastructure utilization fees

-A large number of disputes relating to train-path and sta - tion fees are still pending with the civil courts.
-This concerns the question of whether at all, and according to which standards, the civil courts may subject the regulated fees to a further civil court assessment.
-According to a judgment of the German Federal Supreme Court (Bundesgerichtshof; BGH) in 2011, rail infrastructure usage fees on the basis of the legal situation before the entry into force of the ERegG could be reviewed by civil courts for their cheapness on the basis of Section 315 of the German Civil Code (BGB), even if they were effective under regulatory law.
-The European Court of Justice (ECJ) ruled in 2017 that a review of the cheapness of infrastructure charges by civil courts in accordance with Section 315 BGB is incompatible with European railway law.
+A large number of disputes relating to train-path and station fees are still pending with the civil courts.
+This concerns the question of whether, and according to which standards, the civil courts may subject the regulated fees to a further civil court assessment.
+According to a judgment by the German Federal Supreme Court (Bundesgerichtshof; BGH) in 2011, rail infrastructure usage fees could be reviewed by civil courts for their equitableness using Section 315 of the German Civil Code on the basis of the legal situation before the entry into force of the ERegG, even if they were effective under regulatory law.
+The European Court of Justice (ECJ) ruled in 2017 that a review of the equitableness of infrastructure charges by civil courts in accordance with Section 315 German Civil Code (Bürgerliches Gesetzbuch; BGB) is incompatible with European railway law.
 However, the BGH continued to stipulate an antitrust law review by the civil courts.
-At the end of 2020, the Superior Court of Justice of Berlin submitted questions to the ECJ on the verifiability of regulated rail infrastructure charges by the civil courts based on the antitrust law.
-A decision by the ECJ is not expected before 2022.
+On February 8, 2022, the BGH issued final rulings requiring DB Netz AG to repay regional factor fees.
+At the same time, the question of whether civil courts may conduct antitrust-law reviews of regulated rail infrastructure charges in the absence of a final decision by the regulatory body is still pending before the ECJ.
+A decision by the ECJ is likely to be made in 2022.

 Claims for compensation for damages against airlines

-DB Group is pursuing compensation for damages against the airlines that were part of the air freight cartel, which, according to the findings of various competition authorities around the world, agreed on kerosene and security surcharges, among other things, from 1999 to at least 2006 at the expense of freight forwarders such as DB Schenker (2019 Integrated Report).
-The US proceedings have now ended in out-of-court settlements.
-In addition, out-of-court settlements relating to the proceedings pending in Germany have thus far been concluded with seven airlines.
-Settlement negotiations are being conducted with one additional airline to settle these proceedings.
+DB Group is pursuing compensation claims for damages against the airlines that were part of the air freight cartel, which, according to the findings of various competition authorities around the world, agreed on kerosene and security surcharges, among other things, from 1999 to at least 2006 at the expense of freight forwarders such as DB Schenker.
+US actions filed by DB Schenker have now ended in out-of-court settlements.
+Furthermore, DB Barnsdale AG, which is pooling DB Group’s claims for compensation with those of non-Group parties, has so far concluded out-of-court settlements relating to proceedings pending in Germany with nine airlines in proceedings before the District Court of Cologne.
+Settlement negotiations are to be conducted with the remaining airlines in the case in order to settle these proceedings.